arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ![Collecting data for the model](assets/data-collection-option.svg)

 Scan the QR code with your phone and it will automatically connect.
 Set the options as shown below and you are ready to start recording audio for the Machine Learning model.
-On your phone select the option for recording audio and give the appropriate permissions, there should now be a button on the screen that says "Start recording".
-Before recording, set the label of the recordings to match the phrase you want to have recognized, this will make it easier to sort the data later.
+On your phone, select the option for recording audio and give the appropriate permissions.
+There should now be a button on the screen that says "Start recording".
+Before recording, set the label of the recordings to match the phrase you want to have recognized, this will simplify the data sorting.

 ![Recording options](assets/record-data-options.svg)

 When a recording is made on the phone, it will automatically show up on the webpage.
 First start by recording around five minutes of the phrase you want to have recognized, for this tutorial "Ciao Nicla" will be used.
 Try to vary the distance from the microphone, the pronunciation and the inflection when speaking the phrase to give the model a wider definition of the phrase that should be recognized.
+If you want to make the model more accurate have multiple people recording the same phrase, going through the same process of varying the distance from the microphone, the pronunciation and the inflection.

-Once this is done, record for another five minutes of random words that are not the desired phrase and set the label for these recordings as "unknown".
-This will help with the training of the model later.
-And to give the model a better understanding of what sounds not to recognize as the trigger, also record five minutes of background and ambient noise.
+Once this is done, record another five minutes of random words that are not the desired phrase and set the label for these recordings as "unknown".
+This will help you with the training of the model later.
+And, to give the model a better understanding of what sounds not to recognize as the trigger, also record five minutes of background and ambient noise.
 Set the label of these recordings as "noise".
-The more data collected, the better the model can be trained to recognize the phrase required.
+The more data collected, the better the model can be trained to recognize the required sentence.
 Feel free to collect as many of these three different categories as needed.

 ![Data collected](assets/data-acquired.svg)